 Both a solvency capital requirement and minimum capital requirement is calculated.
-The solvency capital requirement must be covered in a normal situation, while the minimum capital requirement is an absolute requirement that must be covered at all times.
-The solvency capital requirement depends on the risk, while the minimum capital requirement is not risk-sensitive.
+The solvency capital requirement must be covered in a normal situation, while the minimum capital requirement is an absolute requirement that must always be covered.
+The solvency capital requirement depends on the risk, while the minimum capital requirement is not risk sensitive.